Click on any of the following links to find answers to questions

 When are classes offered?

 Class times vary per location.
 Click here for locations.
-During Orientation, your instructor will work with you on a schedule that best fits your needs.
+During Orientation, Adult Education staff will work with you on a schedule that best fits your needs.

 Is an orientation necessary in order to take the GED Test?

-Adults can take the GED test without attending classes or taking the orientation.
+Adults can take the GED test without attending classes or completing orientation.
 However, if they fail the test they may have restrictions on re-testing.
-The orientation and practice test is free and will help determine if you are ready to test.
-Students under the age of 18 must complete the orientation and continue with classes until they are ready to test determined by the GED practice test score.
+The orientation and practice test are free and will help determine if you are ready to test.
+Students under the age of 18 must complete the orientation and continue with classes until they are ready to test as determined by the GED practice test score.